Sterling gains on IMF optimism, but lags euro

 * UK labour data does little to alter QE expectations in Feb

-LONDON, Jan 18 Sterling rose against the dollar but lagged the euro on Wednesday as reports the International Monetary Fund was proposing to boost its lending resources supported the euro and riskier currencies.
+LONDON, Jan 18 Sterling rose against the dollar, but lagged the euro on Wednesday as risk sentiment received a boost on a media report that the International Monetary Fund was proposing to boost its lending resources by one trillion dollars.

-Bloomberg News reported that the IMF was planning a large expansion in its lending pool to safeguard the global economy against the worsening euro zone debt crisis.
-Reuters later reported the IMF estimates it needs to raise up to $600 billion in new resources.
+Bloomberg News reported that the IMF was planning such an expansion to safeguard the global economy against the worsening euro zone debt crisis.
+The report saw the euro jump against the dollar, while European stocks rose and safe-haven government bonds were sold off.

+Reuters reported on Tuesday that the IMF board discussed ways to boost the fund's resources and urged action to contain the debt crisis.

+"The euro, sterling all moved higher on the report that the IMF is planning to increase its lending resources," said a spot trader in London.

 STRUGGLING UK ECONOMY